beta-ben/schedule2/README.md

 	- PTO days tint the background and gray out shift chips for that agent.
 - I can’t publish; it says session/CSRF missing.
 	- Sign in again on the Manage page, then retry Publish.
 If it persists, reload the page.
-- What’s the difference between Live and Draft?
-	- Draft is your local working copy.
-Publish writes the current draft to live.
-You can save multiple named drafts and load them later.

 - How do I reduce visual clutter on ribbons?
 	- Use the time label toggle, choose fewer visible days, and sort by start or name.
 - How do I hide an agent without deleting them?